-Our text is the Gospel reading recorded in Matthew 1:
+The sermon text is the Gospel lesson from Matthew 1:

 The Christian Church confesses in the Apostles’ Creed, “[I believe] in Jesus Christ, His only Son, our Lord, who was conceived by the Holy Spirit, born of the virgin Mary.”
 As Christians, we believe, teach, and confess that Jesus is true God and true Man.
 But does it really matter?

-Joseph determined to make the divorce happen secretly so as not to disgrace Mary any more than the current situation already had.
-But God intervened and let Joseph in on the Good News that His promise was being fulfilled, “Joseph, son of David, stop being afraid to take Mary as your wife.
-For the child which is conceived in her is from the Holy Spirit.
-And she will give birth to a son, and you will call his name Jesus, for he will save his people from their sins.”
+Joseph decided to make the divorce happen privately so as not to disgrace Mary any more than the current situation already had.
+But God intervened and let Joseph in on the Good News that His promise was being fulfilled, “Jospeh, son of David, do not be afraid to take Mary, your wife, for the child that has been conceived in her is from the Holy Spirit.
+And she will give birth to a son, and you will call His name Jesus, for He will save His people from their sins.”
 Joseph acted in faith, trusting the angel’s command to him.
-He took Mary as his wife and “he did not know her until she gave birth to a son.
-And he called his name Jesus.”
+He took Mary as his wife and “he continued not knowing her until she gave birth to a son, and he called His name Jesus.”

 If Jesus were not true Man, He could not have accomplished for us this saving work through His perfect life, suffering, and death as humanity’s substitute, as your substitute before God.
 He kept the Law for you so that you might be credited with having done so.
 Jesus died your death and suffered hell so that by His blood you might be set free from sin and death.